grimme-lab/qc2-teaching/doc/prog-fortran.rst

 .. admonition:: Exercise 5

-    1. check the conditions for simple cases, start by setting up quadratic equations with known roots and compare your results against the program.
+    1. Check the conditions for simple cases, start by setting up quadratic equations with known roots and compare your results against the program.